hanhanwu/Hanhan_Data_Science_Practice/Applied_Statistics/ABTest_Experiments/ReadMe.md

   * Some A/B test cases
 * [Some Suggestions in multivariate testing][4]

+* [Frequentist Methods vs Bayesian Method in A/B Test][5]
+  * Besides using the tool called Exploratory for Bayesian A/B test, [here's the theoritical method for Bayesian hypothesis test][6]

 ## Thorough Experiment with Confidence Interval, p-value for A/B test
 * This is a typical A/B test problem.
 ### [My code][1]